Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 History.
-Check out some statistics computed on the full sample: the anomaly reached its highest level of 1.40 degrees Kelvin in September 2023; it reached a minimum of -0.89 in September 1912; it had a mean value of -0.05.
+Here's a peek at some simple statistics computed on the full sample: the anomaly peaked at 1.40 degrees Kelvin in September 2023; it reached its lowest level of -0.89 in September 1912; it was equal on average to -0.05.

 Latest values